wimulkeman/My-Notes/Machine learning/Tensor Flow/Image classification/Training the model.md

 # 3. Write a script to classify images

 To classify a image, the im age is directed to a python file.
-THis contains the following code.
+This contains the following code.

 ```python